erickrh/erickrh/README.md

 ### I'm a Frontend developer.

+A systems engineering professional passionate about web development, with a specialization in creating efficient and effective web solutions using React.js.
+Expertise lies in designing and developing user-friendly and useful web applications.
+A committed collaborator, always eager to learn and share knowledge with other professionals in the field of web development.
+Constantly seeking new opportunities and challenges to expand experience and improve skills.

 - 🌱 I love learning new technologies every day.
 - ⚡️ Proactive approach, love of knowledge and a capacity for constant learning.
 - 🏢 Honest, responsible and committed person for work.